Northwestern University offers several types of childcare and dependent care fee assistance programs.

 Northwestern University allocates funds for fee assistance every year for eligible Northwestern families whose children are enrolled at any of the following:

 441 E. Ontario Street

 Funds are awarded to Northwestern families who demonstrate financial need and meet the following eligibility requirements:

 Applications are accepted on a rolling basis, beginning in January for the following school year.
 Families currently receiving assistance are given priority.
 School year awards are determined on a first come first served basis.
 Please apply early.
-For more information about fee assistance contact McGaw YMCA, registration at 847-475-8580.
-For the University Children’s Center, contact the Office of Work/Life Resources at 847-467-3631.
+For more information about fee assistance at the McGaw YMCA, contact registration at 847-475-8580.
+For the University Children’s Center, contact the Office of Work/Life & Family Resources at 847-467-3631.
 For Bright Horizons at Evanston, contact Pam Hammons, the business manager at 847-491-9032.
 For the Bernice E. Lavin Bright Horizons in Chicago, contact the business manager, Matt Allerton at 312-926-5437.